prashantzzz/Hop.It/README.md

 **Game Title**: Hop.It

 **Description**: A vertical platformer game where players jump on platforms to reach higher and score more points.
 Features both single-player and real-time 1v1 online multiplayer mode.
 Test your reflexes and timing as you beat the high score or defeat your opponent in an intense vertical climb.
+Catch the Jetpack on higher floors to get a temporary boost and cross a few platforms (see below attached gif).
 **Theme**: Fast-paced reflex platformer

 Fully AI generated using prompt engineering in Cursor.